torquebox/torquebox.org/news/2011-06-23-torquebox-solstice.md

 # Yay community!

-Community contributor Bruno Oliveira has started diving into our documentation to ensure it makes sense and adjusting it to the changes that AS7 and TorqueBox 2.x have brought.
+Community contributor Bruno Oliveira (`abstractj`) has started diving into our documentation to ensure it makes sense and adjusting it to the changes that AS7 and TorqueBox 2.x have brought.
 Everyone hates writing docs, so we love having Bruno pitch in.